- 1 Things to know about Vienna

 Vienna is the capital of Austria and home to 23 districts which go back in history and were first documented as a city in 1137.
 The city is well known for is rulers Maria Theresa’s, Emperor Franz Joseph I and his beloved wife, Empress Elisabeth of Austria (aka Sissi).

 You can get some great information about this city from travel ,accommodation and sightseeing through a very trusted and informative site Austria Info.

-Best time to go.
+Best time to go Vienna

 There is never a best time to visit Vienna.
-From the enchanting Christmas markets in the winter months with the city illuminated and festive to the long sunny days of the summer when there are people everywhere.
+Vienna is famous for its enchanting Christmas markets.
+In the winter months the city is illuminated and festive but the long sunny days of the summer attracts thousands and there are people everywhere.

 The weather is excellent for outdoor activities, and less crowded.
 The high tourist season is between June – August with great weather and long sunny days.
-We chose the end of August and its was perfect for a long summer weekend.
+We decided to visit Vienna in late August and its was perfect for a long summer weekend.

-Being in the heart of Europe Vienna’s Flughafen International airport is is well connected to most parts of the world.
+Being in the heart of Europe, Vienna’s Flughafen International airport is well connected to most parts of the world.
 It is located in Schwechat, 18 km away from the main city and 57 km west of Bratislava.

 If you prefer a taxi then walk out of the airport and there is a taxi stand.
-Rough cost €40 for a ride to the city centre.
+The rough cost for a taxi from Vienna airport to the city centre is €40.

 Skyscanner is a good place to start your search and gives you a good comparison searching millions of flights.
 Once you find your best deal, book directly through the airline.